 Learn ways to reduce your waste and pollution on the farm:

-Go to 'For farming' section to learn how to reduce waste and pollution
+Go to 'Farm management' section to learn how to reduce waste and pollution

 Step 5: Take action in your community